rk126/edumips64/readme.md

 To see the local Branch History Table and pattern Table at every iterations, uncomment the line no. 52

+Some of the programs used for getting results are:

+1. isort
+2. mysqrt
+3. copyvet50disp

+These program available from the follwing link: http://www.edumips.org/attachment/wiki/Upload/Samples-pack-0.1.tar.bz2

+4. ricopiavaloriesternirange

+The above program is available from $(CODE_DIRECTORY)/misc/old_tests/examples

 EduMIPS64 README
 ================